mamantoha/twitter-account-location/README.md

 ## Limitations

-- Requires the user to be logged into Twitter/X
+- Requires the user to be logged into Twitter/X.
-- Only works for accounts that have location information available
+- Only works for accounts that have location information available.
-- Location names are shown as returned by the API
+- Location names are shown as returned by the API.
-- Rate limiting (50 requests per 15 minutes)
+- Rate limiting: 50 requests per 15 minutes (extension will show a warning if limit is reached).

 ## Privacy

-- The extension only queries public account information
+- The extension only queries public account information.
-- No data is stored or transmitted to third-party servers
+- No data is stored or transmitted to third-party servers.
-- All API requests are made directly to Twitter/X servers
+- All API requests are made directly to Twitter/X servers.
-- Location data is cached locally using Firefox IndexedDB
+- Location data is cached locally using Firefox IndexedDB and expires after 30 days.

 ## Troubleshooting

 If locations are not appearing:

-1. Make sure you're logged into Twitter/X
+1. Make sure you're logged into Twitter/X.
-2. Check the browser console for any error messages
+2. Check the browser console for any error messages.
-3. Verify that the account has location information available
+3. Verify that the account has location information available.
-4. Try refreshing the page
+4. Try refreshing the page.
+5. If you hit the rate limit, wait 15 minutes before trying again.

+For more help, see [Support](#support).

+---

+## Contributing

+Contributions are welcome!
+To contribute:

+1. Fork the repository and create your branch from `main`.
+2. Make your changes with clear commit messages.
+3. Open a pull request describing your changes.

+For bug reports or feature requests, please use [GitHub Issues](https://github.com/mamantoha/twitter-account-location/issues).

+---

+## Support

+For questions, suggestions, or help, please open an issue on the [GitHub Issues page](https://github.com/mamantoha/twitter-account-location/issues).

+---

 ## License

-MIT
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.